by-jp/www.byjp.me/content/posts/reviews/books/daniil-kharms/incidences.md

 {{< openlibrary "9781852424800" >}}

+{{% importnote 2023-07-27 %}}
+Back when I wrote Goodreads reviews, I tried to keep them short & sweet — which makes them seem a little out of place here on this blog!
+{{%/ importnote %}}

 I really love the style of his almost ridiculously brief short stories — they contain a lot for so few lines!